gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

 Generalization of a single free type variable consists from two steps.
 The first step is concerned with typeclass constraints on type variables, and will be explained in the corresponding section below.
 In short, we need to get the type constraints, that the type variable collected during type inference, and fix them, because they become a part of the definition of type variable in its type scheme and mustn't change.
-The second step is a substitution of its occurences in the generalized type with references to a fresh type variable playing a role of its definition.
+The second step is a substitution of its occurrences in the generalized type with references to a fresh type variable playing a role of its definition.
 This is accomplished simply by a unification of free type var with `VarRef` data form, pointing to this fresh type var.

 ![genTypeVars rule](img/genTypeVars.png)